 The home has one cook and one house mother and one watchman as the full staff at the home.

 Tabarak is situated in a neighbourhood that has so many challenges.
 Kisauni sub county is known as the almost violent area full of drug abuse and crime.
 We are committed to changing this narrative through sport and other skills related like tailoring.
 Most young children have embraced our ways of engaging them through sports keeping them away from crims and drugs.

-Parents around the area recomend our school for have the best discipline children and drug free and crime free
+Parents around the area recommend our school for have the best discipline children and drug free and crime free

-Through the hands of wellwishers and committed donars like Lift the children Tabarak has managed to educate and continue to educate the children.
+Through the hands of well-wishers and committed donors like Lift the children Tabarak has managed to educate and continue to educate the children.

 The needs of expansion in terms of workers and resources has been one of the major problems faced by the institution.
 The ever raising cost of life has also changed how things are done in the home.